learn-co-curriculum/module-6-what-you-should-be-doing-after-graduati/README.md

 ### Algorithms

-Create an account on hackerank.com or codewars.com or any other site you prefer.
+Create an account on [hackerrank.com](https://www.hackerrank.com/) or [codewars.com](https://www.codewars.com/) or any other site you prefer.

 Begin with the Data Structures section.
 It's important to stay on top of this.
 Solve at least one problem a day.
 Also, in your progression through this material feel free at times to go back and re-implement a problem you solved from a few days prior or a week earlier to stay on top of the material.
 Don't rush through these problems.
 If any of these problems brings up a core concept, make an attempt to implement it on a white board or in a Google Doc, challenging yourself to solve it without using auto-complete from the compiler.

 When a problem is asked, open repl.it and make an attempt at solving it.
-These are questions that can and will very well be asked of you on interviews that involve algorithms.
+These are questions that can and may very well be asked of you on interviews that involve algorithms.

 It is often also helpful to start solving these problems on a piece of paper.
 It may be hard to remember the syntax but over time it will become second nature.
 Allow your mind to be the compiler as you work your way through a problem.